-A company is only as effective when it has strong employees.
+A company is only as effective when it has vital employees.
 Without the best team, your company will fall short of its vision.
 Sometimes, employees lack the necessary motivation to achieve peak performance.
 This can often be attributed to poor internal communications.

-Below are some additional ways you can improve internal communications:
+Here are some additional ways you can improve internal communications:

-- Ask employees for reports on client work and professional growth.
-Don’t use these reports to criticize; instead, use them to coach and help improve performance.
+Please don’t use these reports to criticize; instead, use them to coach and help improve performance.
 They’re also a great way to gather suggestions and answer questions.

 Include remote employees in as much as possible

 While many remote employees work on their schedules, they should still be a part of the conversation as other employees.

 Emphasize customer satisfaction over any other job duty of your employees

 It’s essential to create a work environment where above all, customer satisfaction is the number one goal.